dotnet/runtime/docs/design/coreclr/botr/corelib.md

 Then, you can use the `REF<T>` template to create a type name like `SAFEHANDLEREF`.
 All the error checking from `OBJECTREF` is built into the `REF<T>` template, and you can freely dereference this `SAFEHANDLEREF` and use fields off of it in native code.
 You still must GC protect these references.

-# Calling Into Managed Code From Native
+# Calling into managed code from unmanaged code

 Clearly there are places where the CLR must call into managed code from native.
 For this purpose, we have added a `MethodDescCallSite` class to handle a lot of plumbing for you.
 Conceptually, all you need to do is find the `MethodDesc*` for the method you want to call, find a managed object for the "this" pointer (if you're calling an instance method), pass in an array of arguments, and deal with the return value.
 Internally, you'll need to potentially toggle your thread's state to allow the GC to run in preemptive mode, etc.